Getting a Low Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a specific number of points for you for a certain period during your application process.
-This means your interest rate cannot get higher during the application process.
+A rate "lock" or "commitment" is a lender's promise to lock in a specific interest rate and a specific number of points for you for a specified period of time during your application process.
+This prevents you from getting through your whole application process and finding out at the end that the interest rate has gotten higher.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer period usually costing more.
-You can get a longer period for your lock, but in making this choice, will probably have a higher interest rate than you would with a shorter rate lock period
+While there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
+You can get a longer period for your lock, but in choosing this option, will probably have a higher rate than you would with a shorter rate lock period

-There are other ways to get a good rate, besides opting for a shorter rate lock period.
-The larger down payment you pay, the better the interest rate will be, since you will have more equity from the start.
-You can pay points to improve your interest rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
-You will pay more initially, but you'll come out ahead, especially if you keep the loan for the full term.
+There are other ways to get a good rate, in addition to choosing a shorter rate lock period.
+The bigger down payment you can make, the better your interest rate will be, since you will have more equity from the beginning.
+You could choose to pay points to improve your rate for the loan term, meaning you pay more up front.
+One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
+You will pay more up front, but you will come out ahead in the long run.

 Mortgage Questions?